 Stainless steel bells are often added to bird toys to make noise.
 Some parrots like to push buttons of children's music box toys.
 Rattles and clackers can be made out of PVC pipe or plastic bottles.

 Noisy bird toys would be parrot toys that ring, rattle or clang.

-Swings and bungees are examples of bird toys that encourage movement and provide birds an opportunity to exercise.
-Play stations and play areas can be designed and set up in a way that encourages exercise.
+Swings and bungees are good examples of parrot toys that provide birds with an opportunity to exercise.

 There are two categories of toys often seen on parrot toy sites that I have intentionally left out: